Malaysia national badminton team

 The Malaysia national badminton team (Pasukan badminton kebangsaan Malaysia) is a badminton team that plays for Malaysia in international competitions.
-The men's team has enjoyed immense success, having won the Thomas Cup five times, most recently in 1992 and became runner-up nine times.
+The men's team has won the Thomas Cup five times, most recently in 1992 and became runner-up nine times.
 In the Uber Cup competition, the women's team with the best results in 1975, 2004, 2008 and 2010 edition making it to the quarter-finals.
-Malaysia competed in the Sudirman Cup since 1989 with the best result in 2009 and 2021, placed third.
+Malaysia competed in the Sudirman Cup since 1989 with the best result in 2009, 2021 and 2023, placed third.